CDP-group-9/CDP_Trondheim_Kommune/docs/dev.md

 In order to manually add data to the database, one must be logged in as an admin user.
 An admin user can be created with: `docker compose exec backend python manage.py createsuperuser`.
 After an admin user is created, log in to Djangos user interface.

 After this is completed, go to `localhost:8000/api/schema/swagger-ui/#`.
 Under `test-response`, make sure to select the POST alternative.
 Select the `Try it out`button and edit the response string.
 Clicking the `Execute` button adds the new string to the database.

+## Retrieval Augmented Generation (RAG) setup

+The system extracts data from XML files downloaded from Lovdata and converts it into a structured JSON format for easier processing.
+The system creates two types of embeddings:

+1. **Law embeddings**: Generated from the law title and all paragraphs
+2. **Paragraph embeddings**: Generated from individual paragraphs

+Two tables are created in the PostgreSQL database:

+- **Laws table**: Contains law_id, law text, metadata, and embedding vector
+- **Paragraphs table**: Contains paragraph_id, law_id reference (without FK constraint), paragraph number, paragraph text, metadata, and embedding vector

+### RAG Process Flow

+1. **Initial Law Search**: The user prompt is embedded and compared against all laws using cosine distance.
+The k=3 most similar laws are selected.

+2. **Paragraph Retrieval**: From the selected laws, a similarity search is performed on their paragraphs.
+The 20 most relevant paragraphs are retrieved.

+3. **Context Window Management**: As many paragraphs as possible are included within the 400-word context window limit.

+4. **Relevance Filtering**: Cosine distances are logged and can be used as thresholds to filter which paragraphs to include as context.

+### Technical Details

+- **Embedding Model**: BAAI/bge-small-en-v1.5 (384 dimensions)
+- **Distance Metric**: Cosine distance (smaller values indicate higher similarity)
+- **Database**: PostgreSQL with pgvector extension
+- **Context Limit**: 400 words maximum for optimal AI performance

 ## Testing